algeriatech/algeria-meetup/README.md

-[Algiers Developers Meetup](http://algiers-meetup.org/) is an event-driven community about software, web and mobile technologies.
-Meetups are held every month around a given topic related to programming.
+[Algeria Meetup](http://algiers-meetup.org/) is the tool used to generate the website for Algeria meetups

+# Configuration

+Copy `config.sample.yml` to `config.yml` and personalize the meetup's information.
+Note that all the images referenced in the config file, should live in the `images` folder

 ### How to add a new meetup?
-Informations about meetups comes from a YAML file ```meetups.yml```.
+Informations about meetups comes from the `meetups` secfiont of the `config.yml` file.
 You should follow the following Yaml configuration to add meetups informations,

 ```yaml
     -